patt204/Portfolio/README.md

 * "Cloud + Platform Engineer" (02.2023 - 04.2023) - 9-weeks course organized by DareIT (https://www.dareit.io/).
 The scope of the course: Basics of Cloud Computing, Introduction to Google Cloud Platform, Basics of computer networks, servers and databases, Basics of Python, Cloud Function, SQL Database Service, Introduction to IAM, Concept CI/CD, IaC, Configuration Management.
 My repositories: https://github.com/patt204/cloud_challenge and https://github.com/patt204/dareit-terraform
 * "Analiza danych i programowanie w Pythonie" (10.2022)  - a course at the training company LabMasters (https://labmasters.pl/).
 The scope of the course: introduction to the Python and Jupyter Notebook environment, flow control, functions and objects, NumPy and Scipy, Pandas, Visualizations).
-* "Data Warehouse" (06.2021) - 1-hour training organized by company Accenture.
+* "Data Warehouse" (06.2021) - 1-hour training as part of the job fair event organized by company Accenture about the basics of data warehouses.
 * "Basics of Visual Basic for Application (VBA) & SAP Scripting" (09.2020) - internal course organized by company Infosys.
-* "Skuteczne zarządzanie projektami" - (11.01.2018) -  - training as part of the job fair event, scope of training: trends and research in the development of the project management discipline; planning and progress control tools: market analysis, Kanban, Vonnegut Strategy, SMART goals, Gantt chart; workshop on the development of managerial competences; project management support software: MS Project, Asana.
+* "Skuteczne zarządzanie projektami" - (11.01.2018) - training as part of the job fair event, scope of training: trends and research in the development of the project management discipline; planning and progress control tools: market analysis, Kanban, Vonnegut Strategy, SMART goals, Gantt chart; workshop on the development of managerial competences; project management support software: MS Project, Asana.
-* "System 365 Microsoft Dynamics" (06.2017) - training as part of the job fair event.
+* "System 365 Microsoft Dynamics" (06.2017) - training as part of the job fair event about the system 365 Microsoft Dynamics.
 * "Lean Management - kultura ciągłego doskonalenia na przykładzie HTL-STREFA S.A."
-(04.2017) - training as part of the job fair event.
+(04.2017) - training as part of the job fair event about the basics of lean management.